 Deciding whether or not to terminate an unplanned pregnancy is an extremely personal decision, but it’s not uncommon.
 In fact, about 40% of the millions of American women who face unexpected or unwanted pregnancies every year choose to have an abortion.
 A medical abortion, also known as the abortion pill, is used to safely and effectively terminate an early pregnancy.
 Advantage Health Care in Wood Dale, Illinois provides medical abortion services to patients in the greater Chicagoland area.
-To learn more, call or book your appointment online today.
+To learn more, call or Request your appointment online today.

 A medical abortion is carried out with a series of medications, which is why it’s often referred to as a non-surgical abortion or the abortion pill.